amjadabujeib/SpeakFlow/README.md

 After the one-time installation:

-1. start Docker Desktop on Windows, or Docker Engine on Linux;
+1. on Windows, open Ubuntu in WSL so its systemd-managed Docker Engine and Ollama services start; on native Linux, ensure those services are running;
 2. from the repository root, run `docker compose up -d postgres`;
 3. ensure Ollama is running;
 4. start the backend with `.venv/bin/python backend/main.py` from the repository